Thomas

 Jon Thomas Stokkeland

-IT leader with strong operations background, Security, Cloud, Infrastructure +++
+IT leader with strong operations background, Security, VOIP, Cloud, Infrastructure +++

 Hat Born in Norway, Moved to USA in 1999, lived in Western NY, PA, New England Area, Florida while travelling the US living on the road, and now Living in Western New York.